grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

   - Persistent Volumes with capacity above 90%
   - Node disks with capacity above 90%

-- The [**Cluster Navigation** page](docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/#drill-down-into-data/) now provides tabs that allow you to quickly switch between the Cluster, namespace, workload, and Node views.
+- The [**Cluster Navigation** page](docs/grafana-cloud/monitor-infrastructure/kubernetes-monitoring/navigate-k8s-monitoring/#drill-down-into-data/) provides tabs that allow you to quickly switch between the Cluster, namespace, workload, and Node views.

   (ADD SCREENSHOT)